-This article does not modify HOG incident investigation or Alcohol and Drug Testing policy, or supersede any non-FRA Federal or State regulatory requirements (e.g., regulatory requirements promulgated by the Occupational Safety and Health Administration (OSHA).
-This article does not include or cover events that are part of real time observations by a HOG supervisor or manager or FRA Safety Inspector, including operational testing conducted by a HOG supervisor or management.
+This article does not modify NJT incident investigation or Alcohol and Drug Testing policy, or supersede any non-FRA Federal or State regulatory requirements (e.g., regulatory requirements promulgated by the Occupational Safety and Health Administration (OSHA)).
+This article does not include or cover events that are part of real time observations by a NJT supervisor/manager or FRA Safety Inspector, including operational testing conducted by an NJT supervisor/manager.

-Events below the FRA Train Accident/Incident Reporting Threshold that do not involve an fatality, injury, illness, or medical treatment, but would require managerial notification and/or protection under HOG policy or operating rules, shall be considered eligible close call events.
-Examples of close call events that must be reported immediately to management/supervisor include, but are not limited to: run-through switches, minor derailments, incomplete job briefings, improper roadway worker protection, roadway worker nearly struck by moving train, and on board electronic monitoring device activations.
-To facilitate analysis of such events, an employee will provide notification of the event to HOG management/supervisor (foreman) without undue delay.
+Events below the FRA Train Accident/Incident Reporting Threshold that do not involve an fatality, injury, illness, or medical treatment, but would require managerial notification and/or protection under NJT policy or operating rules, shall be considered eligible close call events.
+Examples of close call events that must be reported immediately to management/supervisor include, but are not limited to: mishaps when loading or unloading a rail car, tank car, baggage car, auto car, or flat car, incomplete job briefings, improper roadway worker protection, roadway worker nearly struck by moving train, and on board electronic monitoring device activations.
+To facilitate analysis of such events, an employee will provide notification of the event to NJT management/supervisor (foreman) without undue delay.
 A C3RS report will be completed and submitted to NASA within the time limits set forth in Article 6.3.

-HOG agrees it will not initiate any discipline, written warnings, or written counseling for an event reported to and accepted by NASA as a close call.
+NJT agrees it will not initiate any discipline, written warnings, or written counseling for an event that is both reported to and accepted by NASA as a close call in accordance with this $C^{3}RS/IMOU$ and subsequently determined to be a valid close call by the PRT.

 NASA will provide a receipt for the close call report as proof of an accepted report.
-The employee must allow HOG to review the receipt, when requested.
+The employee must allow NJT to review the receipt, when requested.